Ananyojha/AWS/mini-projects/vpc.md

 ### Create a MYSQL RDS DATABASE

+#### create a subnet group

+- Open RDS CONSOLE, `on left navigation menu -> Subnet Group -> Give a Name & Description -> select your VPC -> below in add subnets -> select the availability zones of your Private subnet -> select IP of both subnets `

+#### create the Database (please be sure to copy the exact steps)

+- Engine option: MySQL
+- Version: 5.7.31
+- templates: free tier
+- DB instance identifier: myDB
+- master username: admin
+- password: lab-password
+- VPC: select your VPC
+- security groups:
+    select existing: remove default add database-sg

+Remove all other settings as default

 ![RDS CONSOLE](https://github.com/Ananyojha/spare-images/blob/main/IMG_20211128_181702.png)

 ### Connect EC2 instance to database

 ![Image showing instance's web page](https://s3-us-west-2.amazonaws.com/us-west-2-aws-training/awsu-spl/spl-13/images/frontend-webserver.png)

+Enter the endpoint copied from RDS CONSOLE once the database is  `available` Fill other details as accordingly.

 # Be sure to Delete the VPC and other Resources !!
 ________________________